Acting Dean and Professor of Law

-Prior to joining the faculty at the SIU School of Law, Professor Behan served on active duty with the United States Army Judge Advocate General's Corps for nearly eleven years.
-His most recent assignment was Associate Professor of Criminal Law at the Judge Advocate General's School in Charlottesville, Virginia, where he taught evidence, military criminal law, and trial advocacy to attorneys from all United States military services and many allied militaries.
+Dean Behan joined the faculty at the SIU School of Law in July of 2006.
+Prior to that, he was an officer in the United States Army Judge Advocate General's Corps for nearly eleven years.
+His final assignment was Associate Professor of Criminal Law at the Judge Advocate General's School in Charlottesville, Virginia.
 During his military career, he also served as a legal assistance attorney, military prosecutor, criminal defense attorney, administrative law attorney, international and operational law attorney, and legal advisor to U.S. forces in the Sinai Desert as part of the Multinational Force and Observers.

-Professor Behan is married to Valery Christiansen Behan (J. Reuben Clark Law School Class of 1994).
-They have seven children and two cats.
-Professor Behan’s hobbies include indiscriminate reading (everything from cereal boxes to military history to Victorian literature), writing his version of the great American novel, losing video games to his children, watching as many as five soccer games a weekend, and taking excruciatingly long road trips with his family in their 12-passenger van.
+Dean Behan is married to Valery Christiansen Behan (J. Reuben Clark Law School Class of 1994).
+They have seven children, three dogs, a cat, and a gecko.
+Professor Behan’s hobbies include indiscriminate reading, writing, running with his dogs, losing video games to his children, and taking long road trips with his family